OfficeDev/office-js-docs-pr/docs/design/contextual-tabs.md

 ## Localizing the JSON blob

-The JSON blob that is passed to `requestCreateControls` is not localized the same way that the manifest markup for custom core tabs is localized as described at [Control localization from the manifest](../develop/localization.md#control-localization-from-the-manifest).
+The JSON blob that is passed to `requestCreateControls` is not localized the same way that the manifest markup for custom core tabs is localized (which is described at [Control localization from the manifest](../develop/localization.md#control-localization-from-the-manifest)).
 Instead, the localization must occur at runtime using distinct JSON blobs for each locale.
 We suggest that you use a `switch` statement that tests the [Office.context.displayLanguage](/javascript/api/office/office.context#displayLanguage) property.
 The following is an example:

 ```javascript
 function GetContextualTabsJsonSupportedLocale () {